-Steps to create test cases under Test Plan tab:
+Steps to create Test cases under the Test Plan tab:

 Step #1: Login to ALM into the right project.
-Create the release, cycles and requirements as described in the previous tutorials.
+Create Releases, Cycles, and Requirements as described in the previous tutorials.

-Step #2: Go to the Test Plan tab by choosing “Testing -> Test Plan” from the side bar.
+Step #2: Go to the Test Plan tab by choosing the “Testing -> Test Plan” from the sidebar.

-Step #4: Go to May Release folder and choose the option to create a new test.
+Step #4: Go to the May Release folder and choose the option to create a new test.

 Step #6: Enter the other details.
-The designer name will be auto populated based on your login credentials.
+The designer’s name will be auto-populated based on your login credentials.
 Click OK.
 The test gets added.

 Step #8: Enter the step details.
-The description and Expected Results fields come up complete text editing features that are self explanatory.
+The description and Expected Results fields come up with complete text editing features that are self-explanatory.

-Step #9: I am going to create all the steps as shows above.
-This is how the completed test case looks like:
+Step #9: I am going to create all the steps as shown above.
+This is what the completed test case looks like:

 Step #10: Under May release I am going to add some more test cases.

-1) Select a test case created and click on it.
-All the properties get displayed in the right hand side tab.
-Go to “Req coverage” tab and click on “Select Req”
+#1) Select a Test case created and click on it.
+All properties get displayed in the right-hand side tab.
+Go to the “Req coverage” tab and click on “Select Req”.

-4) Let us now check, how this mapping effects the requirement.
-Go to Requirements tab from the side bar.
-Double click on the requirement that you just mapped and notice the “Test Coverage” details:
+#4) Let us now check how this mapping affects the requirement.
+Go to the Requirements tab from the sidebar.
+Double click on the requirement that you just mapped and notice the “Test Coverage” details.

-You see how the test details and it’s the test’s status is displayed.
+See how the test details and test status are displayed.
 Since this test was just created and never run, the coverage status shows as “No Run”.
-Let us now move on in our tutorial and learn how to run a test.
+Let us now move on to our tutorial and learn how to run a test.

-Imagine we have just begun the May release testing phase.
-The first cycle is Smoke test.
-We are not going to execute all the test cases we have.
+Imagine that we have just begun the May release testing phase.
+The first cycle is the Smoke test.
+We are not going to execute all the Test cases we have.

-- Briefly, a smoke test is a high level test performed by the QA team on an AUT as soon as the code is deployed to make sure the application did not break.
+- Briefly, a Smoke test is a high-level test performed by the QA team on an AUT as soon as the code is deployed to make sure that the application did not break.
 So we are only going to execute test cases 1-a and 2-c.

 Steps to create test suites in Quality Center:

-Step #1: Go to Test lab tab by navigating from the side bar.
+Step #1: Go to the Test lab tab by navigating from the sidebar.
 Create the folders as shown below:

-Step #2: Under May release, choose the option to create a new test set
+Step #2: Under the May release, choose the option to create a new test set.

 Step #3: Enter the test set name.
 Click OK.

-Step #6: Alternately if you choose the “Requirements Tree” tab, you can choose requirement and all the tests that are linked to it get added to your test set.
+Step #6: Alternately if you choose the “Requirements Tree” tab, you can choose the requirements and all the tests that are linked to it get added to your test set.

 Step #7: Go ahead and create all the test sets.
-As you can see from the above screen shot I have created a test set each for each cycle.
+As you can see from the above screenshot, I have created a test set for each cycle.

 Step #8: Tip: You can choose to add the same test multiple times in a test case.
 In that case, the second instance of the test will appear with a prefix .

-This finishes how we create tests, add steps to the tests, link the tests to requirements, create test sets, adding tests to test sets, and finally back tracking our way to see how each activity effects the statistics each time.
+This finishes how we create tests, add steps to the tests, link the tests to requirements, create test sets, add tests to test sets, and finally backtrack our way to see how each activity affects the statistics each time.

-In our next Quality Center tutorial we will learn how to execute test cases and check execution status using this tool.
+In our next Quality Center tutorial, we will learn how to execute Test cases and check the execution status using this tool.

 Please let us know how we are doing.
 We value your opinion and will take all feedback very seriously.